-As would be expected, the life insurance policy provides protection for the bank if one of the key employees were to pass away unexpectedly.
+Since the bank is the beneficiary, the life insurance policy provides protection for the bank if the covered employees were to pass away unexpectedly.

 Since the 1980s, these policies have been used in a tax-efficient way to offset the costs of employee benefit programs.

-Essentially, these policies are used as a way to fund employee benefits at a specific company, helping the institution pay for employee benefit packages at a much cheaper rate than not using one at all.
+Essentially, these policies are used as a way to fund employee benefits at a specific company.

 This is why BOLI policies are often referred to as “tax shelters” for banks.

-The bank, as an institution, will pay the insurance premiums of the policy, which have an attractive cash redemption value attached to them.
+The bank, as an institution, will pay the insurance premiums of the policy, which have cash accumulation within them.

 Nonetheless, a specialized funding vehicle is created for these payments, also referred to as the bank’s insurance trust.